96boards/website/openhours/README.md

 <iframe width="350" height="120" src="https://w2.countingdownto.com/2050235" frameborder="0"></iframe><br />
 <a href="http://linaro.co/openhoursjoin" class="btn blog-read-more-btn center-block">Click Here to Join OpenHours</a>

-**OpenHours Episode #100 : EOF for Phase 1**
+**OpenHours - Women in STEM month, Interview series!**

 <img data-src="https://i.imgur.com/ApfvBlx.jpg" alt="OpenHours Graphic" src="data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==" class="img-responsive lazyload center-block"/>

-Out with the old and in with the new:

-- Community update and plans for the future of OpenHours
-- University update.
-Students will join us from UCSD to talk about a couple of the projects they are working on
-- Women in STEM month - The entire month of May.
+OpenHours is taking time off between phases to talk with some of the many women in STEM.
+In fact, the entire month of May will be all about Women in STEM!
+Each week, you can expect one or more interviews from women in fields spanning multiple disciplines.
+From computer science and engineering, to chemestry and materials, and more...
+Each featured guest, with their own story filled with challenges and triumphs!

+This week, we will be meeting with **Lindsey aka [@the_engineeress](https://www.instagram.com/the_engineeress/)**, a Materials Engineer who has been sharing her STEM story with us since late last year through Instagram.

-We will be kicking off OpenHours (phase 2) with the first episode of May.
-New content, new people, new interviews, new crowds, new tech, same family :)
+We will be kicking off OpenHours (phase 2) with the first episode of June.
+New content, new people, new interviews, new contests, new tech, new partners, same family :)

 The show is also broadcasted live on the 96Boards [Facebook](https://www.facebook.com/96Boards/) and [YouTube](https://www.youtube.com/96boards) channels.